 Other than China, the Group's business also covers dozens of countries and regions globally, and its overseas customers are mainly located in the markets including Africa, the Middle East and Southeast Asia.

 Q4.
 Who are the major shareholders of China Comservice?

 China Telecommunications Corporation is our controlling shareholder which holds 3,559 million domestic shares, representing 51.4% of our total issued shares.
 In addition, China Mobile Communications Corporation, China United Network Communications Group Company Limited and China National Postal and Telecommunications Appliances Corporation hold 608 million, 236 million and 131 million domestic shares, representing 8.8%, 3.4% and 1.9% of total issued shares respectively.
 The public holding is 2,391 million H share, representing 34.5% of our total issued shares.
 (Please refer to "Shareholding Structure" for more details)

 The Group is the largest telecommunications infrastructure service group in the PRC, providing a full range of telecommunications infrastructure services to telecommunications operators in China and overseas.
 These services include planning, design, construction and project supervision for fixed line, mobile, broadband and support systems.
 The Group also provides integrated solutions for ancillary communications networks and integrated informatization solutions for domestic non-operator customers such as government agencies, industrial customers and SME's, as well as overseas customers.
-(Please refer to "Business Review" for more details)
+(Please refer to "Business Overview" for more details)